 HIV is a disease that affects everyone.
 It does not discriminate based on how rich you are, where you are from, how you grew up, or what your gender and sexual orientation are.
-It is an illness - plain and simple.
-Whilst HIV has had a bigger impact and affected particular groups of people more than others over the course of the epidemic, everyone is at risk and therefore we all need to be mindful about how to protect ourselves.
+It is an infection – plain and simple.
+As mentioned above, HIV has a bigger impact on particular groups of people, however, everyone can be at risk, and therefore we need to remain vigilant in the prevention strategies we employ and get tested regularly.

-- The most common age when becoming HIV positive was 25-34;
+- The most common age when being diagnosed with HIV was 30-39;

 - Men who have sex with men were the most common population to contract HIV;

-- Amongst male to male sex notifications, roughly 50% were from people who were born overseas;
+- Amongst male to male sex notifications, nearly 50% are people who are born overseas;

 - Roughly a quarter of notifications are amongst heterosexual people;

-- Amongst heterosexual notifications, roughly 50% were from people who were born overseas
+- Amongst heterosexual notifications, nearly 50% are people who are born overseas.

 These statistics show that HIV can affect everyone and can do so in different ways regardless of who you are or where you are from.